-Broadland High Ormiston Academy (BHOA) understands and embraces our role in serving our community.
+Broadland High Ormiston Academy (BHOA) understands and embraces its role in serving its community.
 We recognise the multi-cultural, multi-faith and ever-changing nature of the United Kingdom.
 We have an important role in ensuring that groups or individuals within our academy are not subjected to intimidation, bullying or radicalisation by those wishing to unduly, or illegally, influence them.

 We follow equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
 At BHOA, we are dedicated to preparing students for their adult life beyond the formal, examined curriculum, and learning about and understanding British Values supports students to do this.